Staff Personnel Manual (SPP)

 - Department Time Administrator (DTA)

 - An individual who grants view/add/updated access to Time and Labor for approving time for employees in a department.
 In order for a request to be valid, it must include one or more ASU Department codes for time approval.
 This information should be entered in the role comments.
-This role has to be requested via the OASIS Support Web page and may be assigned to multiple people within a department.
+This role may be assigned to multiple people within a department.
 Training is required for the DTA role.

 - Dependent Children